VegardGronas/VNode/ChangeLog/VNode_ChangelogV1.md

-VNode Changelog
-[v0.1] – Initial Alpha

-Date: 2025-10-13

-Added

-Base Node and NodePort classes with generic value support.

-NodeTransform for canvas-positioned nodes.

-NodeCollector to hold and manage nodes.

-Basic editor window (VNodeWindow and NodeEditorWindow) with:

-Node creation via context menu.

-Dragging nodes with left mouse.

-Connecting nodes through ports.

-Scrollable node canvas.

-Node selection and deletion.

-Basic input/output port drawing and value fields.

-Grid background for node canvas.

-ReadMe viewer integrated into editor window.

-NodeStyling class to define colors for nodes, ports, grid, and background.

-Changed

-Replaced hard-coded colors with configurable NodeStyling colors.

-Port and node positions now use canvas space, supporting scrolling and panning.

-Connection lines use Bezier curves.

-Scroll view integrated into editor window for large node canvases.

-Fixed

-Node selection and dragging now respect canvas scrolling.

-Port hit detection corrected for canvas coordinates.

-Added generic method to create nodes dynamically from any Node subclass.

-Known Issues

-Connection lines drawn with Handles instead of GUI may not perfectly clip within scroll view.

-Multi-selection not yet implemented.

-Node saving/loading not yet implemented.

-Context menu does not categorize node types yet.

-When dragging node that has a port, the port feels choppy moved.

-Upcoming Features

-Node serialization: positions, connections, and values.

-Categorized context menu.

-Multi-selection support.

-Node styling presets and theming.
+# VNode Changelog

+## [v0.1] – Initial Alpha

+**Date:** 2025-10-14

+### Added
+- Introduced `NodeInputManager`: an event-driven input system for the editor window.

+### Changed
+- Split the main `NodeEditorWindow` class into multiple partial classes for better organization and readability.

+**Date:** 2025-10-13

+### Added

+- Base Node and NodePort classes with generic value support.

+- NodeTransform for canvas-positioned nodes.

+- NodeCollector to hold and manage nodes.

+- Basic editor window (VNodeWindow and NodeEditorWindow) with:

+- Node creation via context menu.

+- Dragging nodes with left mouse.

+- Connecting nodes through ports.

+- Scrollable node canvas.

+- Node selection and deletion.

+- Basic input/output port drawing and value fields.

+- Grid background for node canvas.

+- ReadMe viewer integrated into editor window.

+- NodeStyling class to define colors for nodes, ports, grid, and background.

+### Changed

+- Replaced hard-coded colors with configurable NodeStyling colors.

+- Port and node positions now use canvas space, supporting scrolling and panning.

+- Connection lines use Bezier curves.

+- Scroll view integrated into editor window for large node canvases.

+### Fixed

+- Node selection and dragging now respect canvas scrolling.

+- Port hit detection corrected for canvas coordinates.

+- Added generic method to create nodes dynamically from any Node subclass.

+### Known Issues

+- Connection lines drawn with Handles instead of GUI may not perfectly clip within scroll view.

+- Multi-selection not yet implemented.

+- Node saving/loading not yet implemented.

+- Context menu does not categorize node types yet.

+- When dragging node that has a port, the port feels choppy moved.

+- Upcoming Features

+- Node serialization: positions, connections, and values.

+- Categorized context menu.

+- Multi-selection support.

+- Node styling presets and theming.